 Dr. Riley graduated from St. Vincent College in Latrobe, where she earned a B.S. in Biology and played Division III tennis, then went home to earn her M.D. at Northeast Ohio Medical University.
 She completed her residency at Akron Children’s Hospital, where she was named Chief Resident in Pediatrics and helped develop a wellness program for residents that she’s proud to say is still in place today.

 Dr. Riley met her husband, Shane, on a running track at Kent State University, when they were both training for the 2013 Pittsburgh Half Marathon.
-They were married in May 2016, and are now training for their first full marathon — in Pittsburgh, of course!
+They were married in May 2016, and soon ran their first full marathon — in Pittsburgh, of course!
 They love exploring all the parks and running trails in the region, especially Raccoon Creek State Park and the Montour Trail.

 A self-proclaimed “total plant nerd,” Dr. Riley loves gardening and growing exotic fruit plants.
 She currently has orchids, a passion fruit vine, a guava tree, a tangerine tree, a coffee tree, a lemon tree, and some baby cocoa trees.
 When she’s not taking care of her plants, or of kids, she’s taking care of her two cats, Bonky and Pan, who she found and rescued from an abandoned litter.